How to manage stress at my work

 ‘Since my heart attack I have learned to get my priorities right.
 I exercise, eat better, enjoy work and all round I am much happier.’

-It is a shame that it has taken a catastrophic event to acknowledge the negativity of stress and re-adjust a lifestyle.
+For some people it takes a catastrophic event to acknowledge the negativity of stress and re-adjust a lifestyle.

 The following information may help you to become more alert to situations or circumstances with which you may find difficulty coping.
 Good advice is always to use external parameters as an indication of stress rather than your emotive reaction.
 If you feel the stress is negatively influencing your work performance, then force yourself to discuss the situation with a friend.